theablefew/stretchy/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 >[!TIP]
->This library is built on top of the excellent [elasticsearch-persistence](https://github.com/elastic/elasticsearch-rails/tree/main/elasticsearch-persistence) gem.
->
 > Full documentation on [Elasticsearch Query DSL and Aggregation options](https://github.com/elastic/elasticsearch-rails/tree/main/elasticsearch-persistence)

 ## Testing